Androz2091/discord-giveaways/README.md

     // This function is called when a giveaway needs to be edited in the database. async editGiveaway(messageID, giveawayData) {
-        // Gets all the current giveaways
-        const giveaways = db.get('giveaways');
+        // Get all giveaways from the database const giveaways = db.get('giveaways');
-        // Remove the old giveaway from the current giveaways ID const newGiveawaysArray = giveaways.filter((giveaway) => giveaway.messageID !== messageID);
+        // Remove the unedited giveaway from the array const newGiveawaysArray = giveaways.filter((giveaway) => giveaway.messageID !== messageID);
-        // Push the new giveaway to the array newGiveawaysArray.push(giveawayData);
+        // Push the edited giveaway into the array newGiveawaysArray.push(giveawayData);
         // Save the updated array
         db.set('giveaways', newGiveawaysArray);